 The World’s First Automobile

-Carl Benz developed the first automobile in 1885.
-The speed of the car was 16km per hour.
-It had an excellent design and was known as the Benz Patent Motorwagen.
+Carl Benz developed the first automobile in 1885, the Benz Patent Motorwagen.
+The speed of the car was 16 km per hour.

 The World’s First Low-Cost Car